MusicMeister52/hunter2/README.md

 monitor progression of teams, define automatic hints and unlockable clues and display statistics and graphs after the hunt is over.

-The app is written in python using the Django framework and set up to be quickly deployable with `docker-compose`.
+The app is written in python using the Django framework and set up to be quickly deployable with `docker-compose` on either amd64 or ARM64 (v8) platforms.

 Quick Evaluation Setup
 ===========